VizGrimoire/VizGrimoireR/README.md

 #### Methods

-* initalize (constructor): accepts time serie to initialize, along with the list of columns and the labels to use for those columns.
+* initalize (constructor): Accepts time serie to initialize, along with the list of columns and the labels to use for those columns.

+* Plot: Plots columns in object, using labels (if specified)

+* JSON: Dumps objet to file, as JSON

 Times class hierarchy
 ---------------------